While there might be quite a few colorless gemstones that look diamonds, only a handful are actually sold and marketed as fake or faux diamonds.

 That's not to say that every private seller or every countries gemstone market is deceptive, but that's just where most people record bad experiences.

-If you do happen to visit a gemstone's country of origin, you should make sure you know some quick and easy ways to tell if a diamond is real while you're on the prowl for gemstones.
+If you do happen to visit a gemstone's country of origin, you should make sure you know some quick and easy ways to tell if a diamond is real or fake while you're on the prowl for gemstones.
 The fog test is an easy one to do when you're out and about as it only needs your breath.

 Diamonds don't retain heat well, so if you breathe on the stone like you would a window to draw on, it should fog and quickly disappear.